Grappa

 Grappa is an alcoholic beverage: a fragrant, grape-based pomace brandy of Italian origin that contains 35 to 60 percent alcohol by volume (70 to 120 US proof).
+Grappa is a protected name in the European Union.

 Grappa is made by distilling the skins, pulp, seeds, and stems (i.e., the pomace) left over from winemaking after pressing the grapes.
 It was originally made to prevent waste by using these leftovers.
 A similar drink, known as acquavite d'uva, is made by distilling whole must.